iZettle/sdk-ios/README.md

 - **reference**: The reference of the payment that is to be refunded.
 - **refundReference** _(optional)_: The reference of the refund.
 Max length 128.

+**Note:** Demo accounts (accounts that automatically revert performed payments) cannot be used to perform refunds.
+To test refund functionality please use a standard production iZettle account.

 ### Retrieve payment info

 Query iZettle for payment information of a payment with a given reference.